Extracting representations of cognition across neuroimaging studies improves brain decoding

 \subsection{Baseline dimension reduced decoder}

 A variant of the voxel-based decoders is obtained by introducing a first-layer dimension reduction learned from resting-state data.
 This amounts to computing

-where $\V$ in $\RR^{c \times k}$ forms the classifying weights of the model, and the matrix $\D$ in $\RR^{k \times p}$ is \textit{assigned} during training to functional networks learned on resting-state data, as detailed in \autoref{sec:nature_rs}.
-Multiplying input data by $\D$ projects statistical images onto meaningful resting-state components, in an attempt to improve classification performance and reduce computation cost, akin to the methods proposed in~\textcite{smith_correspondence_2009, yeo_organization_2011}.
+where $\V$ in $\RR^{c \times k}$ forms the classifying weights of the model, and the matrix $\D$ in $\RR^{k \times p}$ is \textit{assigned} during training to functional networks learned on resting-state data, as detailed in \ref{sec:nature_rs}.
+Multiplying input data by $\D$ projects statistical images onto meaningful resting-state components, in an attempt to improve classification performance and reduce computation cost, akin to the methods proposed by~\cite{smith_correspondence_2009, yeo_organization_2011}.
 The model is trained by solving the convex objective~\eqref{eq:classif_loss} separately for each study, replacing $\W$ by $\V$ in $\RR^{c \times k}$:

-Our results~(\autoref{fig:nature_quantitative}c) show that decoding from functional networks is not significantly better than decoding from voxels directly.
+Our results~(\autoref{fig:nature_quantitative}C) show that decoding from functional networks is not significantly better than decoding from voxels directly.
 For both baselines, the parameter $\lambda$ is found by half-split cross-valida\-tion.
-Training is performed using a \acs{L-BFGS} solver~\autocite{nocedal_updating_1980}.
+Training is performed using a \acs{L-BFGS} solver~\cite{nocedal_updating_1980}.
 We use non standardized maps ${(\x_i)}_i$ as input as we observed that standardization hinders performance.